What is outreach?

-I have been working at the University for over two years in Communications, Marketing and Digital roles, initially within the College of Humanities and now in Social Sciences and International Studies.
+I have been working at the University for over three years, initially within the College of Humanities and now in Social Sciences and International Studies.
 I also studied here, completing an BA in English and an MFA in Theatre Practice: Staging Shakespeare, joining not long after graduation.
 In my outreach role, I am driven to help increase opportunities for, inspire and raise aspirations for students, as well as ensure that they have the best experience at our events.

 Tel: +44 (0)1392 724769